Does your blog have a pulse?

 Personally, I agree with Moz' Dr. Pete Meyers that Google doesn't need to tap into our analytics data: SERP CTR and Dwell time are all the metrics they need.

 11 Ways to Decrease Bounce Rate

-Now that you know all the basics about what bounce rate is and how to track it on your blog, let’s get down to business: how do you decrease your blog bounce rate, convert more visitors into customers, and make more money?
+Now that you know all the basics about what bounce rate is and how to track it on your blog, let's get down to business: how do you decrease your blog bounce rate, convert more visitors into customers, and make more money?